-36 weeks: Bi-Weekly OB Visit/Lab Test
+36-38 weeks: Bi-Weekly OB Visit/Lab Test

 We will perform a cervical culture for Group B streptococcus.
 This is a bacteria carried NORMALLY by up to 30% of women.
-This presence of this bacterium is not necessarily an infection, but can cause infections in babies as they are delivered.
-If you are found to carry these bacteria, it is highly recommended that you receive antibiotics during labor.
+This presence of this bacterium is not necessarily an infection but can cause infections in babies as they are delivered.
+If you are found to carry these bacteria, you will receive antibiotics during labor.
 In preparation for delivery, please review our 'Signs of Labor' information found on our website.